-The video continues with the Alligator lazily swimming away and then all of the sudden a young girl jumps into the water right next to the giant floating teeth brigade.
+The video continues with the Alligator lazily swimming away and then a young girl jumps into the water right next to the giant floating teeth brigade.
 You hear her say, “Woah.
 That was close” as she swims back to shore.
 No other reaction from her family, no screams or mad dashing to get the young girl out of the water.
 Everyone just went about their business.

 Now I’m not saying that I never did anything stupid when I was younger.
 I was a teenager once with friends that had the same kind of judgment skills any young bored teen has.
 I clearly remember watching that large tree branch heading straight for the car window while driving dangerously down a dirt road (it was actually recklessly driving down a dirt road while skidding sideways onto a neighborhood street) stopping inches away from said tree branch impaling us through the car window.

 We ran into the same temptations when we were younger and did some pretty idiotic things as well, we were just lucky social media wasn’t around to show the world how dumb we really were.
 Still, we figured out all on our own that while licking a double A battery was fun, doing the same to a car battery is not.
 We didn’t need to hear a story about someone doing it to know not to do it.
 Common sense, right?

 Sadly, that common sense thing has gone away.
 How many stories have we read or watched online about young kids walking up to a Police Officer who has his gun drawn or is asking you to stop and you continue to approach and are shocked when the office opens fire.

 How about the countless videos that flood our social media feeds with some road rage incident that leads to a serious accident and some innocent is hurt or killed.

 Hikers going out in 100+ degree weather and end up lost and needing rescue due to heat stroke or simply getting lost.